sooriyaarachchi/pybites.github.io-src/content/pytricks-review.md

 I found out about this book through Dan's Python Tricks I get via email / Twitter.
 The book defines:

 > Python Trick: A short Python code snippet meant as a teaching tool.
-A Python Trick either teaches an aspect of Python with a simple illustration, or serves as a mo- tivating example to dig deeper and develop an intuitive understanding.
+A Python Trick either teaches an aspect of Python with a simple illustration, or serves as a motivating example to dig deeper and develop an intuitive understanding.

 I really enjoyed reading Dan's book.
 He explains important Python aspects with clear examples (using two twin cats to explain "is" vs "==" for example).
 It is not just code samples, it discusses relevant implementation details comprehensibly.

 Since [this talk by Raymond Hettinger](https://www.youtube.com/watch?v=wf-BqAjZb8M) I am more conscious about writing Pythonic code.
 This book cares too.
-Most tricks show the "one-- and preferably only one --obvious way to do it" (import this), for example how to merge dicts, use try/except ([EAFP style](https://docs.python.org/3/glossary.html)) but prefer dict.get() as being even more precise.
+Most tricks show the "one-- and preferably only one --obvious way to do it" (import this), for example how to merge dicts, or for dict access use try/except ([EAFP style](https://docs.python.org/3/glossary.html)) but prefer dict.get() as being even more precise.
 The beginner gets into Pythonic mode, the expert might still pick up new stuff.
 Another good book in this context is [Effective Python: 59 Specific Ways to Write Better Python](https://www.amazon.com/Effective-Python-Specific-Software-Development/dp/0134034287/ref=sr_1_1?ie=UTF8&qid=1485688050&sr=8-1&keywords=effective+python).

 ### Few things I learned (refreshed)